Fees & Frequently Asked Questions

 - AHM Health Insurance

-Do you deal with crises?
+Do you deal with crisis?

-I’m unable to work with people who are experiencing a crisis from a serious mental health issues that may be leading to thoughts of self-harm or suicide.
+No. I’m unable to work with people who are experiencing a crisis from serious mental health issues that may be leading to thoughts of self-harm or suicide.
 Please contact Lifeline on 13 11 14 if you are in a crisis.

-If you are an existing client, and not in a crisis, and want to have an urgent appointment I can usually accommodate appointments at short notice.
+If you are an existing client, not in a crisis, and want to have an urgent appointment I can usually accommodate appointments at short notice.